jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Sceaduinar.md

 RacialMods: +4 Knowledge (planes), +8 Stealth
 Languages: Aklo, Common
 SQ:
+SpecialAbilities:
+  Entropic Flesh (Ex): >
-SpecialAbilities: Entropic Flesh (Ex) Any creature that hits a sceaduinar with a melee attack takes 1d6 points of negative energy damage.
+    Any creature that hits a sceaduinar with a melee attack takes 1d6 points of negative energy damage.
 Attacking with a weapon that provides reach allows a creature to avoid taking this damage.
+  Entropic Touch (Ex): >
-Entropic Touch (Ex) A sceaduinar's natural attacks can strike incorporeal creatures as if they were ghost touch weapons.
+    A sceaduinar's natural attacks can strike incorporeal creatures as if they were ghost touch weapons.
 All of a sceaduinar's natural attacks deal +1d6 points of negative energy damage to the target.
 This energy does not heal creatures healed by inflict spells.
+  Void Child (Ex): >
-Void Child (Ex) Sceaduinars are immune to effects that target souls (such as trap the soul) or require knowledge of a creature's identity (such as scrying).
+    Sceaduinars are immune to effects that target souls (such as trap the soul) or require knowledge of a creature's identity (such as scrying).
 When one is slain, it cannot be restored to life by magic save by a miracle or wish, or by divine intervention.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: